 Reset.
-With the many User Options available to customize the 350TX, it is easy to configure the unit in such a way that it is detrimental to a particular use.
-By using the Reset function, all variable or user-controlled features (except Filter) of the 350TX are returned to the factory settings.
+With the many User Options available to customize the 4255X, it is easy to configure the unit in such a way that it is detrimental to a particular use.
+By using the Reset function, all variable or user-controlled features of the 4255X are returned to the factory settings.